 What is the most common way we try and fix others?

-The typical way we try to help our friends is by throwing out enough advice with the hope that some of it will stick.
+The typical way we try to help our friends is by throwing out enough advice hoping that some of it will stick.

-Unfortunately, we are giving advice based on our own life experiences and how we would deal with the problem.
+Unfortunately, we are giving advice based on our own life experiences and dealing with the problem.
 This strategy doesn’t work for our friends’ unique situations.

-You’ve probably tried it long enough to realize that the people you care about experience the same challenges over and over again.
+You’ve probably tried it long enough to realize that the people you care about will experience the same challenges repeatedly.
 Just like you have done after receiving valuable advice from others.

 Instead, the experience gave me more pain and suffering than satisfaction.
 It was frustrating when people did not take my advice which I know would have helped them.